kyam-mayden/design-patterns-in-php/README.md

 # Design Patterns in PHP

-A list of design patterns with their intended use, drawbacks and a code example.
+A list of design patterns with their intended use, drawbacks and code examples.